Websoft9Archive/ansible-superset/docs/else-faq.md

 #### Is there a web-base GUI database management tools?

-Yes, phpMyAdmin is on it, visit by *http://Internet IP:9090*
+Yes, phpPgAdmin is on it, visit by *http://Internet IP:9090*

 #### Is it possible to modify the source path of Superset?